 - Client/customer investment recommendations and strategies (30%): types of clients, customer profiles, capital market theory, portfolio management theories, styles, and techniques, tax considerations, retirement plans, ERISA issues, estate planning, trading securities, measuring portfolio performance

-As with any type of academic or professional exam, private, customized, 1-1 tutoring for the Series 66 exam can be extremely effective.
-Our tutors can help you identify the most effective prep material, and they can help you develop a customized study plan (the exam covers a wide breadth of concepts, but this limits the depth at which any given concept can be covered.
+As with any type of academic or professional exam exam, personalized Series 65 exam prep with a Series 65 instructor can be extremely effective.
+Our Series 65 coaches can help you identify the most effective prep material, develop a customized study plan (the exam covers a wide range of concepts, but this limits the depth at which any given concept can be covered.
 Our tutors help you navigate this as you prepare for the exam).
 And of course, they can explain concepts in several different ways to build and then test your understanding.

-We emphasize comprehension rather than memorization.
-In order to pass the Series 66, you need to understand the material, not memorize facts and figures; they are related but different concepts.
+We emphasize Series 65 topic comprehension rather than memorization.
+In order to pass the Series 65, you need to understand the material, not memorize facts and figures.

-Our featured Series 7 tutor is Ken, who only tutors for the financial licensing exams, and has worked with dozens of students, both in-person (in New York) and online (via WebEx, with screen sharing, audio, and video features).
+Our featured series 65 coach is Ken, who only tutors for the financial licensing exams, and has worked with dozens of students, both in-person and online (via WebEx, with screen sharing, audio, and video features).